Peripheral membrane protein: Specific protein–lipid binding

 Some cytosolic proteins are recruited to different cellular membranes by recognizing certain types of lipid found within a given membrane.
 Binding of a protein to a specific lipid occurs via specific membrane-targeting structural domains that occur within the protein and have specific binding pockets for the lipid head groups of the lipids to which they bind.
 This is a typical biochemical protein–ligand interaction, and is stabilized by the formation of intermolecular hydrogen bonds, van der Waals interactions, and hydrophobic interactions between the protein and lipid ligand.
 Such complexes are also stabilized by the formation of ionic bridges between the aspartate or glutamate residues of the protein and lipid phosphates via intervening calcium ions (Ca2+).
 Such ionic bridges can occur and are stable when ions (such as Ca2+) are already bound to a protein in solution, prior to lipid binding.
 The formation of ionic bridges is seen in the protein–lipid interaction between both protein C2 type domains and annexins..

 Protein–lipid electrostatic interactions

 Any positively charged protein will be attracted to a negatively charged membrane by nonspecific electrostatic interactions.
 However, not all peripheral peptides and proteins are cationic, and only certain sides of membrane are negatively charged.
-These include the cytoplasmic side of plasma membranes, the outer leaflet of outer bacterial membranes and mitochondrial membranes.
+These include the cytoplasmic side of plasma membranes, the outer leaflet of bacterial outer membranes and mitochondrial membranes.
 Therefore, electrostatic interactions play an important role in membrane targeting of electron carriers such as cytochrome c, cationic toxins such as charybdotoxin, and specific membrane-targeting domains such as some PH domains, C1 domains, and C2 domains.

 Electrostatic interactions are strongly dependent on the ionic strength of the solution.
 These interactions are relatively weak at the physiological ionic strength (0.14M NaCl): ~3 to 4 kcal/mol for small cationic proteins, such as cytochrome c, charybdotoxin or hisactophilin.